shaleen-wonder-ent/user-guides/App_mod_Fabric_non_Fabric_AI_Landing_Zone_Centric_Cloud_Agnostic._V1.md

 This option builds the multi-tenant SaaS analytics platform using **portable, open-source technologies** combined with **Azure SaaS services that are cloud-agnostic** — services that can be consumed from any hyperscaler without architectural lock-in.
 The platform runs on Kubernetes as the universal compute layer, uses the **cloud-native object storage of the target hyperscaler** (Azure Blob Storage on Azure, AWS S3 on AWS, GCS on GCP, or MinIO on-prem), PostgreSQL for operational data, Apache Spark for analytics, and open-source AI tooling for LLM and RAG capabilities.

-> **Important — Storage Portability Note:** Each cloud provider has its own object storage service with its own API (Azure Blob REST API, AWS S3 API, GCS JSON/XML API).
+> **Important — Storage Portability Note:** Azure Blob Storage does **not** natively expose an S3-compatible API.
+Each cloud provider has its own object storage service with its own API (Azure Blob REST API, AWS S3 API, GCS JSON/XML API).
 Portability is achieved at the **application and table format layer** — Apache Iceberg (the open table format used in this architecture) supports all major object stores via pluggable storage connectors (e.g., `iceberg-azure`, `iceberg-aws`, `iceberg-gcp`).
 Spark, Trino, and dbt all read/write through Iceberg's catalog, so switching clouds means changing the **storage connector configuration** — not rewriting application code.
 The application layer uses an **object storage abstraction** (e.g., Apache Hadoop `FileSystem` API, or cloud SDK wrappers) to keep storage access portable.

 The core principle: **the compute, analytics, and orchestration layers can run on Azure, AWS, GCP, or on-premises** without re-architecture.
 Where Azure services are **SaaS / API-consumable from any cloud** (Power BI Embedded, GitHub Actions), they are used because they add enterprise value without creating architectural lock-in.
 The **object storage layer uses the native service of the target cloud** — Azure Blob Storage on Azure, S3 on AWS, GCS on GCP — with Apache Iceberg providing a cloud-agnostic table format abstraction.
 If the solution moves to AWS or GCP tomorrow, these SaaS services continue to work, and the storage layer is swapped by changing the Iceberg storage connector configuration — only the infrastructure layer (K8s cluster, managed database, object storage) needs to be re-provisioned.